 Data Custodian - Any party charged with managing a data collection for a data owner.

 Data Owner - A party or entity identified with and widely recognized to have primary authority and decision responsibility over a particular collection of university data.
-Click here for the list of University data owners.
+The Council of Data Owners list is included on this page.

 Data Steward - A party or entity possessing delegated authority to act on a data owner's behalf.